Rise High Financial Solutions

 • Being Self-Employed

-Similarly, for our self-employed clients, banks tend to prefer the ability to confirm stability and credibility from their borrowers, which typically means that only a select few lenders will offer loan products to self-employed clients earning foreign incomes.
+Similarly, for our self-employed clients, banks value being able to confirm stability and credibility from their borrowers, which typically means that only a select few lenders will offer loan products to self-employed clients earning foreign incomes.

 When applying for those who do, you’ll require detailed financial records translated into English that meet Australian accounting standards.